threefoldfoundation/info_threefold/src/farming_calculator/farming_calculator.md

   - _Mitigation: The cloud business by itself is valuable_
   - _In this case ThreeFold_Council would change the business model to more cultivation_
 - Digital Currencies become illegal
-  - _Mitigation: This is not really possible because the TFT is a real utility token, represents IT capacity._
+  - _Mitigation: This is not really possible because TFT is a real utility token, representing IT capacity._
   - _Even if this would happen despite all logic, then normal FIAT currencies can be used._

 ## Examples